What is Local Search Engine Ranking?

 Is your business listed in local business directories (8%)?

 You need to have your business name, address, and phone number listed correctly across all the top ranking citations sites like Yelp, info.com, and Facebook – plus a strategically-placed keyword or two wouldn’t hurt.

 How well is your site designed?
 Is it secure and safe according to search engines?
 Websites that use the HTTPS protocol by default are considered safe and secure by search engines.

 It is unlikely for unsafe websites to rank.
 Website owners should install an SSL certificate and use a quality hosting service like WPEngine.com, which we use to create a safe environment for all of our clients at Fannit.

 You may need to redesign and develop your website for better usability, or you may need to audit your website for SEO issues such as lack of meta tags.
 Here’s an in-depth post on how you can audit your website.

 Mobile device access is a major contributing factor to behavioral habits (11.5%).

-Local searches are often conducted with mobile devices.
+Local searches are often conducted with mobile devices and include local data.

 When it is difficult to use websites on mobile devices users tend to leave and search for another site that is more mobile device friendly.